Annastasia-Seymour/Module_3_ANNSEY628_FTO2405_GroupB_Annastasia-Seymour_JSL03-main/README.md

 # [JSL03] Project Submission: Which one is which?
 Declarative or Imperative?!

 Loom Recording Link: [https://www.loom.com/share/d3d8e0ac37854278bc1076e3987afd76]
+// i was injured during the making of this video😂
 # Project Overview

 In this project, you will be presented with two JavaScript code examples, each demonstrating a different programming paradigm: imperative and declarative.
 Your task is to analyse these examples and determine which one follows an imperative programming style and which one follows a declarative programming style.